bens6477/rock-paper-scissors-lizard-spock/README.md

 ## Features

+### Instruction Page

+### Game Area

 ### Integrated Attack Selection
 The user selects their attack by clicking directly on the relevant icon in the image.
 Circular buttons are embedded over the each attack option so the user can intuitively relate their selection to the other possible attacks.

+### Countdown

+### Game Review

 ## Future Enhancements
 Various additional features would bring a greater user experience to the website:
-* The addition of two players wou
+* The addition of a two-player game, where two users can play against each other.

 ## Technology Used